 If you want to check if an address is in a Conservation Area, you can use My Guildford.
 Enter the postcode of the address you want to search for and look under the Planning section.

-Properties in Conservation Areas are subject to additional planning controls and do not benefit from some classes of permitted development.
-For more information please see the Planning Portal.
+Properties in Conservation Areas have additional planning controls.
+They do not benefit from some classes of permitted development.
+For more information, please see the Planning Portal.